zhullyb/monyhar/monyhar/extensions/docs/security_faq.md

 the JS objects are distinct to each).
 Attackers may be able to "trick" a content script into using these variables as a flavor of XSS - an example of this is [this Project Zero bug](https://bugs.monyhar.org/p/project-zero/issues/detail?id=1225).
-These are bugs in the particular extension, rather than in Chromium.
+These are bugs in the particular extension, rather than in Monyhar.
 Please report them to the extension developer.

 Other attacks that cross from the main world into an extension's isolated world